 As I’ve mentioned before, prebiotics are much more effective than probiotics at promoting the growth of beneficial bacteria in the gut.
 Thus, prebiotics are an incredibly important part of any regimen to protect or rebuild a healthy microbiome.
-During and after antibiotic use, focus on getting plenty of soluble fiber, which feeds beneficial bacteria and is found in starchy tubers, squash, and peeled fruits.
-It might be best to avoid too much insoluble fiber while your gut is in a compromised state, since it can be irritating to the gut lining.

 However, one type of insoluble fiber that can be extremely helpful for supporting healthy gut flora is resistant starch.
 (11) I’ve talked about resistant starch before here and here, and the easiest way to get a concentrated dose of RS is to use Bob’s Red Mill unmodified potato starch.
 As with any supplemental prebiotic, it’s a good idea to start with a small amount and work your way up.
 In this case, you could start with 1 teaspoon and work your way up to 2-4 tablespoons per day.
 If you find that RS doesn’t work well for you, you might consider trying an inulin-based prebiotic such as this one.